Snehaphilip989/miniproject1/linux.md

 ## 9. File paths in linux
 A path is a unique location to a file or a folder in a file system of an OS.
 A path to a file is a combination of / and alpha- numeric characters.

+## 10. Using the tab key to complete file paths
+Whenever we enter file names we use the TAB key.
+It autocompletes the file names including paths to a file or directory.